 B.Sc.
 OT, CWCE

-Fiona completed her Bachelor of Science in Occupational Therapy in 2004 and has been providing medical legal assessments for clients with physical and cognitive limitations since 2011.
-In 2013, she earned the designation of Certified Work Capacity Evaluator through RMA.
+Fiona completed her Bachelor of Science in Occupational Therapy in 2004 and has been providing medical legal assessments for clients with physical, mental health, and cognitive limitations since 2011.
+In 2013, she earned the designation of Certified Work Capacity Evaluator and in 2021 she also received certification in Cost of Future Care/Life Care Planning, both through Roy Matheson and Associates (RMA).

-Fiona also has extensive experience in community-based occupational therapy including rehabilitation for clients with strokes and brain injuries and specialized expertise in Driver Rehabilitation and Vehicle Modifications.
+Fiona also has extensive experience in community-based occupational therapy including rehabilitation for clients with complex pain, brain injuries and mental health disorders.
+She has specialized expertise in Driver Rehabilitation and Vehicle Modifications, as well as RTW rehabilitation and ergonomics.
+She has been providing peer advisory and quality assurance at CTI since 2012.
 Prior to joining Community Therapists in 2009, Fiona practiced in a number of settings including in-patient hospitals where she was involved in discharge planning and acute rehab for clients who had experienced strokes, brain injuries, general trauma and other medical problems.
-In private practice, Fiona has worked extensively with clients with chronic pain, orthopedic and soft tissue injuries and brain injury in an outpatient Return to Work clinic setting.
-In this latter setting she honed her skills in Job Demands Analysis, Graduated Return to Work and Ergonomics.
-Fiona provides Medical Legal assessments and community rehabilitation & RTW services in the North Okanagan/Shuswap area including Kelowna, Kamloops, Vernon and Salmon Arm.
+In private practice, Fiona worked extensively with clients with chronic pain, orthopedic and soft tissue injuries and concussion/brain injury in an outpatient Return to Work clinic setting.
+Fiona provides medical legal assessments, community rehabilitation & RTW services in the North Okanagan/Shuswap area including Kelowna, Kamloops, Vernon, Salmon Arm, and Revelstoke.

 M.Sc.
 OT, B.Sc.
 Psych